Introduction to Everest Base Camp (EBC) Short Trek – 7 Days

 As much as physical strength, mental resilience is also still needed.
 Sometimes exhaustion, altitude and cold combine to make you go to your limit and it’s your mindset that’s going to keep up your pace.

-The Short Everest Base Camp Trek is not technical, but it requires determination.
+The Everest Base Camp Short Trek is not technical, but it requires determination.
 They are certainly not easy, but if you can cope with uncomfortable high altitude trekking, basic crouches and all around weather, the rewards are immense.

 If you have preexisting conditions like asthma or heart conditions, it is important to consult with your medical advisor about this trek.